Churchill Academy and Sixth Form

+The school was rated 'Outstanding' in its 2015 Ofsted Report. but has Since been lowered to ‘requires improvement’ then back up to ‘Good’.

-The school, which had 1,519 students as of 2019, is organised by house system, with the houses named after royal dynasties of Britain: Stuart (green), Hanover (gold), Tudor (red) and Windsor (blue).
+The school, which had 1,537 years 7-11 students as of 2025 + 287 in the sixth form, is organised by house system, with the houses named after royal houses of England/Britain: Stuart (green), Hanover (gold), Tudor (red) and Windsor (blue).
 A fifth house, Lancaster (purple), was introduced in 2020.

 Churchill celebrated its diamond jubilee in 2017.
 A new Computing and Business Studies block, named the Alan Turing Building, was built and completed in 2017.
 Funding was also received in 2017 to build a new Science and Technology block to replace the original 1956 building known as "Tudor Block."
 The new building was named the Dame Athene Donald Building following a student competition.

 History of the school

 The school took its first intake of students in January 1957, before its official opening as Churchill Secondary Modern School on Friday, 20 September 1957.
 In 1969, the school became a comprehensive.
 In 1996, it became Churchill Community School, before adopting foundation status in 2007 as Churchill Community Foundation School and Sixth Form Centre.
 The school became an academy on 1 August 2011 as Churchill Academy & Sixth Form.
 As of 1 April 2023 Churchill Academy & Sixth Form has been part of the Lighthouse Schools Partnership multi-academy trust.